flareshmoney/flareshUI/README.md

 # Known Issues:
 + Some hudelements being 1 pixel off.
-+ Respawn timer colliding with other hud elements
++ Respawn timer colliding with other hud elements.
+(In Casual)